stackdio/stackdio/docs/quickstart.md

 # Web server configuration

-For the quickstart, walk through configuring Nginx to serve our static content as well as proxying the Python app through gunicorn.
-The required packages should have already been installed during the OS-specific guides above.
-A couple steps are OS-specific, but we'll call those out below.
+For the quickstart, we'll use the `stackdio` command to generate the necessary configuration for Nginx to serve our static content as well as proxying the Python app through gunicorn.

-The `stackdio` command has a config option that can generate simple configuration for Nginx and Apache2.
-Here we'll use the nginx generated configuration and store it in the appropriate location.

 To configure Nginx for CentOS: